MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Lab test terms

 This unbundled named entity detects terms related to lab tests, such as *Insulin C-peptide*.
 It supports English terms only.
-It is also included in the [All medical terms and conditions](#all-medical-terms-and-conditions) bundled named entity SIT.
+It's also included in the [All medical terms and conditions](#all-medical-terms-and-conditions) bundled named entity SIT.

 ### Confidence level